 Large Asset Charity Threatens to Close Hospitals

 This is not what you would expect to hear from the head of a charity that could operate for 11.6 years at current spending levels without raising another penny.
-Shriners Hospitals for Children (Shriners) is #4 on AIP's Large Asset Reserves Chart on page 20 of the current Charity Rating Guide & Watchdog Report, reporting a $9.7 billion fund balance in its most recent available audit of 2007.
+Shriners Hospitals for Children (Shriners) is #4 on AIP's Large Asset Reserves Chart in the current Charity Rating Guide & Watchdog Report, reporting a $9.7 billion fund balance in its most recent available audit of 2007.
 Shriners declined to disclose to AIP a more current accounting of its financial position.

 Shriners' Board Chairman Ralph Semb told the AP in April 2009 that Shriners' endowment size had fallen $3 billion in less than a year, from $8 billion to $5 billion, and that its annual budget has increased in the past two years by about $200 million to $856 million.
 Shriners' "board designated endowment" was $6.9 billion in 2007, according to its audit.
 Semb said that Shriners' endowment would have to grow to $12 billion by 2014 in order to keep all of its hospitals open, according to the AP.